ntustison/PaperANTsX/Text/intro.md

 Over the course of its development, ANTs has been extended to complementary frameworks resulting in the Python- and R-based ANTsPy and ANTsR toolkits, respectively.
-These ANTs-based packages interface with extremely popular, high-level, open-source programming platforms have significantly increased the user base of ANTs.
+These ANTs-based packages interface with extremely popular, high-level, open-source programming platforms which have significantly increased the user base of ANTs.
 The rapidly rising popularity of deep learning motivated further recent enhancement of ANTs and its extensions.
 Despite the existence of an abundance of online innovation and code